 88% of service leaders believe that their current tech stack holds them back from achieving their goals.
 When considering different tools, always ask yourself if this is going to make your QA process simpler and better.

-There are several tools for support quality management.
+There are several tools for managing support quality.
 You want one that will connect to your current tech stack and help make QA a habit.
 The best quality management program is one that gets used.

 Klaus is a leader in support quality, used by companies like Epic Games, Wistia, and Automattic.
 The user-friendly platform uses AI to help you find the right conversations to review, analyze trends & metrics, and coach teams to improve performance.